jpiland16/hmv-scratchpad/sam-log-notes/sam-log.md

+## 5/31/2021
+- I recycled the functions from the python animator into a quick tester for quaternion transformations to see what set of transformations will get from sensor space to three.js space.
+    - For quaternion **q = (w,x,y,z) = (1/2, -1/2, -1/2, -1/2)** and vector **v** in OPPORTUNITY space, **qv** is the corresponding vector in THREE space.
+This is demonstrated quickly by `../sample-test-data/utils/quat-operations.py`.
+    - By OPPORTUNITY space, I mean that x points toward the camera, y points to camera right, and z points up.
+By THREE space, I mean that x points toward camera right, y points up, and z points toward the camera.
+    - When I use this transformation in Sophie's lab from today (which is really promising) it does NOT cause the orientations of bones to be **qv**.
+I haven't tried it yet with one bone at a time.
+    - This probably has to do with the parent-child connection between bone orientations, but I thought that was accounted for because we're using global-to-local translation and the bones are manipulated in topological order (parent before child).

 ## 5/30/2021
 - I modified the file to use labelled command line arguments with optional flags.
 I can still  produce the same output using `python graph-animate-transf.py data-samples/S1-Drill.dat --o 59 --max 2000 --float`.